mbrowng/Simple-Shopcart/Backend/README.md

 MongoDB base Walmart must be 'walmart'
 So, the connection will go to `mongodb://localhost:27017/walmart`

-Otherwise, before execute ´node server.js´ , the file server.js should be modify to the corresponding MongoDB URL.
+Otherwise, before executing ´node server.js´ , the file server.js should be modify to the corresponding MongoDB URL.

-## Code to Modify:
+## Code to Modify inside server.js:
 ----------------------
 ```vim
 + mongoose.connect("mongodb://localhost:27017/walmart", { useNewUrlParser:true });